This post is about Appian Way, also known as Via Appia Antica, and the various historical sites and ruins you can see along this ancient road.

 This guide provides a plethora of information about various different historic sites in the area, touching on both big landmarks and smaller locations.

-The brochure is available at the Appia Antica visitor center, but you can also download information from their website.
+The brochure is available at the Appia Antica visitor center, but you can also download information from their website, including this PDF map.

-There are a lot of popular landmarks and historic sites near Appian Way.
+There are a lot of significant monuments and historic sites near Appian Way.

-Many of them are situated right alongside the ancient road, but you’ll find a few of them off the beaten path.
+Many of them are situated right alongside the ancient road, but a few of them are off the beaten path.